What Is Dry Ice?

 Even though may not have heard of the phrase “wet ice” you likely use wet ice on a daily basis to cool your water, tea or even soda.
 "Wet Ice" is the normal ice you make in the freezer by freezing water.
 But have you ever heard of “dry ice”?
 And what’s the difference between “wet” and “dry” ice anyway?

-But what are more practical, everyday uses of dry ice?
+Since the every day person isn't likely preserving meat, what are more practical, everyday uses of dry ice?
 When you don’t have access to a refrigerator or freezer, such as during camping trips or power outages, dry ice allows you to keep food fresh or frozen (your choice) for up to 3 to 4 days without the melting mess of wet ice.
-For freezing items such as meets or ice cream, place the dry ice on top of your foods.
+For freezing items such as meats or ice cream, place the dry ice on top of your foods.
 For keeping items cool, such as sodas or lunch meats place the dry ice on the bottom of the cooler.

-Flash freezing fruit is simple with dry ice, and often more economical than buying store-bought frozen fruits.
-Clean and dry the small fruit pieces then place the individual piece of fruit on a metal cookie sheet.
+Flash freezing fruit is easy with dry ice too, and this option is often more economical than buying store-bought frozen fruits.
+Simply clean and dry the small fruit pieces then place the individual piece of fruit on a metal cookie sheet.
 Position several pounds of dry ice in the bottom of a cooler, and place the cookie sheet directly on top of the ice.
 Close the lid on the cooler, and allow the fruit to freeze over the next few hours.
-When flash frozen, place the fruit pieces into a freezer bag for easier storage until you are ready to use them.
+Once your fruit pieces are flash frozen, place the fruit pieces into a freezer bag for easier storage until you are ready to use them.

-Create spooky fog by placing large chunks of dry ice into warm water or unto a large punch bowl filled with your preferred beverage.
+Create spooky punch or a witches cauldron with chunks of dry ice into warm water or unto a large punch bowl filled with your preferred beverage.
 For best results, use an electric skillet, hot plate, or slow cooker to keep the liquid warm.
-While you may drink the liquid in the dry ice sits in (as long as the dry ice is “food grade”) avoid touching or drinking chunks of the dry ice.
+As long as you've used "food grade" dry ice, feel free to drink the beverage sitting around the ice.
+Avoid touching or drinking any chunks of the dry ice though.

 Although working with dry ice is fun and educational, the extreme nature of the product makes it dangerous if not handled correctly.
 For best (and safest results) follow these safety tips found below: